Projects per year

 Department of Immunology and Pathology - Marsland Lab

-Benjamin is a Professor in the Department of Immunology and Pathology, within the Central Clinical School.
+Benjamin is a Professor in the Department of Immunology and Pathology, within the School of Translational Medicine.

 Originally from New Zealand, and completing his PhD in Immunology at the Malaghan Institute of Medical Research and Otago University, he spent 14 years in Switzerland split between the ETH Zürich and the University of Lausanne.
 He now leads the Respiratory Immunology laboratory, where the main focus of research revolves around the microbiome in the gut, lung and skin and how it can influence respiratory diseases.
 In particular, his laboratory studies host-microbe interactions within the context of allergy, asthma and lung transplantation.